Top tips for supporting a breastfeeding mother/partner to get sleep without you feeding the baby

 2. Taking on the ‘late shift’ or the ‘early shift’ as often as you can

-With the late shift, typically, people said they fed baby until satisfied and then handed them over to whoever was on duty (awake / asleep) and that person would cuddle, babywear, entertain until baby clearly needed their next feed and then take them into mum.
-People reported this was particularly good if their partner was a night owl, or sometimes it was flipped because the breastfeeding parent was the night owl, in which case, the other parent went to bed early and then they took the early shift.
+With the late shift, typically, people said they fed babies until satisfied and then handed them over to whoever was on duty (awake/asleep), and that person would cuddle, babywear, entertain until the baby clearly needed their next feed and then hand them back for a feed.

-SPECIAL NOTE: If you’re taking a late shift and you’re at risk of falling asleep with your baby, PLEASE have access to a prepared shared surface (firm, flat, clear mattress).
-Partners falling asleep on couches/sofas with baby asleep on their chest is a big risk and one we need to have a plan B for.
+SPECIAL NOTE: If you’re taking a late shift and are at risk of falling asleep with your baby, PLEASE have access to a prepared shared surface (firm, flat, clear mattress).
+Remember, falling asleep on couches/sofas with baby asleep on your chest elevates risk, so planning a place for safer sleep is a great way to ensure that you’re minimising risk.

 Where’s your safer location?

-For the ‘early shift,’ this varied if toddlers/ older kids were also in the family and how late baby liked to sleep, but dad (or whoever is running support) was on with anyone up early and did all the morning things, or even took the kids out to give the breastfeeding parent a lie in.
-Many reported this being a weekend ritual and one that helped them get through a weary week, knowing this was coming.
+For the ‘early shift,’ this varied if toddlers/ older kids were also in the family and how late the baby liked to sleep, but whoever was running support was on with anyone up early and did all the morning things or even took the kids out to give the breastfeeding parent a lie in.
+Many reported this as a weekend ritual that helped them get through a weary week, knowing this was coming.

-3. Doing other infant care activities except feeding
+3. Doing other infant care activities (beside feeding)

-As one of our respondents said, ‘you can do every aspect of parenting except for feeding...’ and that leaves quite a lot when you get down to it.
+As one of our respondents said, ‘you can do every aspect of parenting except for feeding...’ and that leaves quite a lot when you look at it.
 How that looks often changes for different ages and stages and depends on your children’s temperaments, who is in your crew and your unique circumstances.

 · Nappy/ diaper changes- day and night,